chaweewatp/paper02/README.md

 # Add note
 We should add gamma distribution function analysis from collected data in each node.
-The apply this distribution function instead  with normal distribtion.s
+The apply this distribution function instead  with normal distribtion.

+In the past VRE value is deterministic; can be view as a singular value <br/>
+Now it can be seen by set of values with its probabilities or occurances.